barajus/cl-piat/README.md

 By default you will see only low traffic volumes.
 This repository also has an Ansible playbook that will use iperf to setup a full mesh of streams in all VRFs to show the traffic in the Grafana graphs.
 Use `ansible-playbook traffic.yaml -l servers` to start the traffic flows for 5 minutes.

 ### Netbox
 Like Grafana, Netbox is also deployed as a container on the netq-ts server.
 To make the gui accessable, we need to setup a remote ssh tunnel (from the NetQ-ts VM) to a host that is publicly accessible: `screen ssh -NR 3002:localhost:32768 <user>@<host>`.
-Exit the screen with ctcl+A,D after authentication.
+Exit the screen with ctrl+A,D after authentication.
 When the interface is accessible (default user/pass: admin / CumulusLinux!) changes can be made to the configuration during a demo.
 These changes are imported to the Ansible variables and deployed to the infrastructure.
 These steps have to be done manually (although they can be automated) by running the `netbox.py` script and running the ansible-playbook, e.g `ansible-playbook deploy.yml -l network`.

 ![Detailed](images/netbox-overview.png)

 During two changes would be good to see:

-Change the status of one or more devices in the GUI and destroy/restart the devices so they have an emptry configuration `vagrant destroy leaf01;vagrant up leaf01`.
+Change the status of one or more devices in the GUI and destroy/restart the devices so they have an empty configuration `vagrant destroy leaf01;vagrant up leaf01`.
 Show that the device won't be provisioned until the status has been set to "Active" by running the `netbox.py` script and the Ansible playbook `ansible-playbook deploy.yml -l leaf01`.
 ![Detailed](images/netbox-status.png)

 We can also create an additional IRB interface on a device.
 Keep in mind that if it is intended to do on an mlag pair, it should be done on both.